dmaters/opengl-renderer/README.md

 # OpenGL GLTF Renderer

-A simple OpenGL forward renderer for with shadow maps and basic PBR (Physically Based Rendering) support.
+A simple OpenGL forward renderer for with shadow maps and basic PBR (Physically Based Rendering) support. \
 This project is intended to be an introduction to the OpenGL API and computer graphics in general, so it won't have advanced features nor will it have future development, other than the intended features.

-This project is superseded by my (vulkan renderer)(https://github.com/dmaters/vulkan-renderer.git).
+This project is superseded by my [vulkan renderer](https://github.com/dmaters/vulkan-renderer.git).

 ## Features